CrimsonChi/kaioken-ssr-template/README.md

-Welcome to your new Kaioken SSR project!
+Welcome to your new Kiru SSR project!

-Visit [https://kaioken.dev](https://kaioken.dev) for more information.
+Visit [https://kirujs.dev](https://kirujs.dev) for more information.